veebch/bbq/README.md

 The quality of the results depends on the adherence to convention in posts to r/quotes and the quality of the regex in the script.
 Currently the script is rarely producing garbled quotes, so it's ready for sharing.

-As well as producing quotes, the script randomly chooses form 4 options:
+As well as producing quotes, the script randomly chooses from 4 options:

 - Quote (from r/quotes)
 - Word of the Day (
 - Headline (From The Guardian)
 - Cartoon (From The New Yorker)

-## Word a Day

-## Guardian Headline

-## New Yorker Cartoon

 # Installation